Orang1s/DSAN_5550_Final/README.md

 A key limitation was the spatial mismatch between data sources.
 I aggregated traffic for the entire city but compared it to specific AQI sensors.
 A traffic jam in Queens may not affect a sensor in Manhattan.
  - Future Work: This should be improved by using Geospatial Matching, pairing specific traffic counters with the nearest air quality monitor.

 The model relies solely on ground-level sensors.
-It fails to account for pollution like smoke drifting in from other states.
+It fails to account for pollution like smoke from other states.
  - Future Work: Incorporate other data to differentiate between locally generated pollution and regional transport.

 NYC is a dense, transit-heavy island with unique weather.
 The findings that 'traffic is negligible' may not hold for car-centric cities like Los Angeles, however, due to the obstacle in finding other valid city data, this project sticks with NYC only.